SkyWang0919/Stats506_public/README.md

   + set up terminal to execute template
 * Part 2 - Download the data and then extract information from the columns
   + once we extract the information, save it into a new script.
-* Part 3 - Modify previous script to make it executable
+* Part 3 - Modify previous shell script to make it executable
 #### Week 2
 * Working on simple R computing problems, including:
   + finding values of variables of different built in functions